Facilities and Resources

 FB 5th Floor | PHOTOGRAPHY LAB

 The use of the photography lab and equipment is available to students currently enrolled in photo classes.
-Students who have taken photo previously, but are not currently enrolled, have limited access to facilities and cannot check out equipment.
+Students who have taken photo previously have limited access to facilities and may check out equipment.

-The analog photography facilities include a spacious, well-ventilated black-and-white communal darkroom with 16 enlargers capable of printing 35mm to 4x5 inch negatives, a large black-and-white film processing area with automatic temperature controls, and a dedicated alternative-processes room with UV exposure units.
+The analog photography facilities include a spacious, well-ventilated black-and-white communal darkroom with 16 enlargers capable of printing from 35mm to 4x5 inch negatives, a large black-and-white film processing area with automatic temperature controls, and a dedicated alternative-processes room with UV exposure units.
+Color film processing is available on-site for a small fee.

-The digital photography lab includes 16 Macintosh workstations with a variety of professional grade Epson inkjet printers.
-There are numerous 8.5 x 11 inch Epson flatbed scanners and multiple Nikon film scanners.
-An additional advanced digital lab houses two Macintosh workstations, and a Hasselblad Flextight film scanner.
-Two large format printers are managed by staff, students enrolled in photo classes may request prints from the checkout window for a fee.
+The digital photography lab includes 16 Macintosh workstations, each with a dedicated 17” professional-grade Epson inkjet printer.
+A variety of scanning options for film and prints are available, including letter and tabloid size Epson flatbed scanners, Nikon film scanners and, for advanced students, a Hasselblad Flextight film scanner.
+Two large format printers are managed by staff, and students enrolled in photo classes may request prints from the checkout window for a fee.

 Rooms 531, 534, 541, 542, 542A